seethespark/i-flicks/README.md

 mailFrom	| me@example.com	| From address used when sending emails. googleAnalyticsId	| undefined	| Your Google Analytics ID.
-It looks something like UA-12345678-1. sessionSecret	| undefined	| A random phrase to encypt the session information.
+It looks something like UA-12345678-1. sessionSecret	| undefined	| A random phrase to encypt the session information. usersCanCreateAccount	| false	| People visiting can create their own account.
+Otherwise it must be created via the toolbox.
 Linux permissions
 --------
 sudo -i